FOREX-Dollar nurses losses after hit from downbeat GDP report

 The BOJ disappointed market hopes on Friday that it might increase its already massive buying of Japanese government bonds or take already negative interest rates lower.
 Instead, it increased its purchase of exchange-traded funds to 6 trillion yen and kept interest rates at minus 0.1 percent, leading some strategists and investors to conclude that policymakers are running out of options.

-"Already the amount was leaked, and the market is bracing for it," said Tohru Sasaki, head of Japan market research at JPMorgan Chase Bank in Tokyo.

-"The market will not be surprised in a good way," he said.

-The euro edged up 0.1 percent to $1.1176 while sterling added 0.2 percent to $1.3251, with investors focused on the Bank of England's decision on Thursday.
+The euro was steady at $1.1173 while sterling was little changed at $1.3220, with investors focused on the Bank of England's decision on Thursday.